 Going through the TSA PreCheck line means you won't have to take off your shoes, belt or light jacket, and won't have to take your laptop or "3-1-1" liquids out of your bag for security screening.

 The program is not available to veterans, military retirees or family members, aside from those who qualify through their DoD civilian employment.
 Family members 12 and younger, however, may accompany a service member or DoD civilian who is enrolled.
 The TSA answers more detailed eligibility questions here.

 There is no cost for military members or civilians.
 For the general public to enroll in the program, the cost is $78 for five years.

 - If you're a civilian, first opt-in at the DoD ID Card Office Online.
 Service members are automatically opted-in.

-When buying a plane ticket, service members should enter their DOD ID number – a 10-digit number that should be on the back of the Common Access Card – as the Known Traveler Number on the airline's website.
+- When buying a plane ticket, enter your DoD ID number -- the 10-digit number on the back of your Common Access Card -- as the Known Traveler Number on the airline's website.

 - Save your DoD ID number as your Known Traveler Number on your Defense Travel System and MyTravel profiles.